In a busy auto dealership, high-performance doors keep the service department moving efficiently, day in and day out.

 Customers, technicians, service representatives and vehicles form a constant procession through the threshold of this busy nerve center.
-Service bay doors may open and close hundreds of times a day.
-While doing so, they must also protect this parade of people and vehicles from injury and damage.
+Service bay doors must efficiently open and close hundreds of times a day, while protecting people and vehicles from injury and damage.

-The following are some of the most common safety features and systems that ensure that people and vehicles are protected as they enter and leave the service department.
+Here are some of the most common safety features and systems that help protect pedestrians and vehicles entering and leaving your dealership’s service department.

 Activation Sensors

-Door manufacturers offer several door activation options, depending upon the application and the volume of vehicular traffic:
+Door manufacturers offer several door activation options, depending on the application and the volume of vehicle traffic:

-• Enhanced activation devices not only monitor the areas immediately in front of the door but enable programmable operation based on activity in areas adjacent to it.
+- Enhanced activation devices not only monitor the areas immediately in front of the door, but enable programmable operation based on activity in adjacent areas.

 Safety Light Systems